BlockstreamResearch/bip-frost-dkg/README.md

 An interactive *distributed key generation* (DKG) protocol session by all signers avoids the need for a trusted dealer.
 There exist a number of DKG protocols with different requirements and guarantees.
-Most suitably for the use with FROST is the PedPop DKG protocol (``Pedersen DKG with proofs of possession'') [KG20, CKM21, CGRS23].
+Most suitably for the use with FROST is the PedPop DKG protocol ("Pedersen DKG with proofs of possession") [KG20, CKM21, CGRS23].
 But similar to most DKG protocols in the literature, PedPop has strong requirements on the communication between participants, which make it difficult to deploy in practice:
 First, it assumes that signers have secure (i.e., authenticated and encrypted) channels between each other,